linuxserver/docker-thelounge/README.md

 ## Info

-* Shell access whilst the container is running: `docker exec -it shout /bin/bash`
+* Shell access whilst the container is running: `docker exec -it thelounge /bin/bash`
-* To monitor the logs of the container in realtime: `docker logs -f shout`
+* To monitor the logs of the container in realtime: `docker logs -f thelounge`

 ## Versions
 + **31.08.16:** Rebase to alpine linux, move to lsiocommunity